 Thinking of signing up for an RESP or Registered Education Savings Plan?
 It is worth considering to be sure, and it could be the most effective way to manage the costs of college education for your children.
 With the help of such a plan, you will be better prepared for the future when your children are ready for college.

-In order to make the most of a Registered Education Savings Plan in Canada, it is necessary to learn as much as you can about the program.
+In order to make the most of a Registered Education Savings Plan in Canada as Heritage Education Funds, it is necessary to learn as much as you can about the program.
 You could get more detailed information from a reputable RESP provider in Canada, but here are the basics that everyone should know about such plans.

 The primary function of an RESP is to help benefactors or subscribers pay for the cost of post-secondary education for their children or the beneficiaries of the plan.
 Subscribers or plan holders designate the beneficiaries; those who will eventually be able to use the funds in the plan.
 Beneficiaries are usually children of plan subscribers, but they may also be child relatives, children of family friends, and even adults and the subscriber himself.